AndrewJBateman/mevn-stack-notes/README.md

 ## :books: General info

-* Axios used to send/receive data from MongoDB backend
+* Axios used to send/receive data from the MongoDB backend
-* A list of notes is displayed on a Vue frontend using data-binding and a v-for loop.
-Clicking on the + icon in the header alert box navigates to an add note page.
-Once note is added then list of notes is reloaded.
+* A responsive grid of notes is displayed on the Vue frontend using data-binding and a v-for loop.
+Clicking on the + icon in the header alert box navigates to an 'add note' page.
+Once a note is added then the grid of notes is reloaded.
+* There is an app info page

 ## :camera: Screenshots